Marine and Coastal Areas and Fisheries

 23. A comprehensive threat abatement plan that details measures to prevent and mitigate the impact of marine plastics and other debris on marine life.

-(Marine and Coastal Areas, and Fisheries Policy as amended by Special National Conference August 2020.)
+(Marine and Coastal Areas and Fisheries Policy as amended by National Conference June 2024)